Our COP26 Community

 That requires a collective mission to re-generate.
 And we all have a key role to play.
 The time is now.

 The RSA brings together people, ideas and programmes to resolve the challenges of our time.
 Below you’ll see examples of this in action.

-Here is a snapshot of some of the inspirational work our global Fellowship are engaged in.
+Here is a snapshot of some of the inspirational work our global Fellowship were engaged in, in the lead-up to COP26.
 Their commitment and dedication to social impact embodies our purpose to unite people and ideas to resolve the challenges of our time.

 Walk2COP, Sam Baker FRSA and Ric Casale FRSA

 Over 26 days, a group of walkers completed the journey from London to Glasgow to attend COP26.
 Along the way, they had 500 climate conversations, attended eight events and brought together people, government and businesses.
 As they walked they found a shared sense of urgency and a widespread desire to take action and protect our planet.

 What is it like to walk 500 miles?
 Why did these individuals - none of them claiming to be activists - decide to go to COP26 on foot?
 Watch Walk2COP26's 30-minute documentary to find out how they fared, and what they learnt along the way.

 Think global, but act local.
 So, it's great to sit on your sofa and think that 'something should be done', but it may be a good idea to get up off your sofa and do something about it yourself.
 Even in a small way.

 The Amazon Sacred Headwaters Initiative, Jerónimo Calderón FRSA